EvanCooper9/weather_sms/README.md

 Currently, it runs on an [Onion Omega](https://onion.io).
 Omega's node binary requires the use of [forever](https://www.npmjs.com/package/forever) to force the program to continuously run.

 ##Goals
 With this project, I aim to build a diverse web and cloud enabled application that explores the content I'm learning in school, and more.
 I want to further familiarize myself with today and tomorrow's modern technologies, specifically mobile platforms and the web.
 This may have the potential to become my Honours project for my final year of university, but we'll take it one step at a time.
-Example below:

 ##What's New?
 ###On-demand Weather